civicrm/civicrm-user-guide/docs/contributions/payment-processors.md

     configuration of contribution pages and events.
 For a partial explanation of how this works, see Double Entry Accounting in Wikipedia.
-5. Fill in the appropriate details for your payment processor.Note that this set-up screen varies according to the payment processor selected.
-6. Make the processor active so that it is available for use with paid events and online contribution pages.
+5. Make the processor active so that it is available for use with paid events and online contribution pages.
 If the processor allows you to collect credit card information on your website, your staff will also be able to use it to submit credit card contributions and payment for memberships and events.
-7. Finally fill in the details of your test and live accounts so that you can use it in both test and live environments.
+6. If you have multiple payment processors, the one you set as the default will be selected when you create a contribution or event page or process a credit card payment in the admin area, although you will be able to override that selection manually.
+7. Fill in the appropriate live payment and test payment details for your payment processor.
+Note that the fields in these sections vary according to the payment processor type selected.

 You will need to do some further set up on the actual payment gateway but that is beyond the scope of this book and should be documented by your gateway.

 Once done, the processor will be available in your paid events and contribution pages.